UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 | Primary goal | Turn real guest photos into trustworthy, on-brand marketing that boosts orders. |

-| What you’ll collect | Guest food photos + short quotes, with documented permission for reuse. |
+| What you’ll collect | Guest food photos + short quotes, with documented permission for reuse.
+Use these insights for menu engineering. |

-| How AI helps | Fix bad lighting, crop distractions, format for menus, delivery apps, and social. |
+| How AI helps | Fix bad lighting, crop distractions, format for menus, delivery apps, and social.
+A/B test your menu photos to optimize. |

 | Guardrails to follow | Clear consent, honest representation of dishes, FTC-compliant disclosures. |